troglobit/finit/doc/config.md

 ------------

 Finit can be configured using only the original `/etc/finit.conf` file or in combination with `/etc/finit.d/*.conf`.
-Finit 3 can even start a system using only `/etc/finit.d/*.conf`, highly useful for package-based Linux distributions -- each package can provide its own "script" file.
+Useful for package-based Linux distributions -- each package can provide its own "script" file.

 - `/etc/finit.conf`: main configuration file